jtommaney/blog/posts/DuckDB Profiling 2: Scaling Data and Threads.md

     - a sub-optimal query plan?
     - change in query plan at different scale factor?
     - Some characteristic of sub-query common to all 3 queries is sub-optimal.
+    - Q22 currently has an extra join not (yet) optimized away.
+Issue understood by DuckDB team.

 ![](https://github.com/jtommaney/blog/blob/blog/assets/Scaling_from_10_to_100.png?raw=true)